duplocloud/docs/faq.md

 ### Some of my container statuses say “pending delete.”
 What does this mean?

 This means DuploCloud is going to remove these containers.
+DuploCloud also supports the creation of on-demand testing environments, facilitating quick setup and teardown of environments with different configurations through the console or Terraform.
+This capability is crucial for testing and development workflows, ensuring flexibility and efficiency in managing containerized applications.s.
 The most common cause is that DuploCloud blocked the upgrade because a replica of the service was upgraded but is no longer operational.
 Some replicas may show a Running state even though the health check is failing and the rolling upgrade is blocked.
 To unblock the upgrade, restore the service configuration (image, env, etc.) to an error-free state.

 ## Error Messages